On 27 June the Magic Garden will close at 17.00. Last entry will be at 16.00.

-We have been able to re-create this object thanks to detailed inventories, written by his servants, which documented the construction of the crown and the size and position of each of the 344 rubies, sapphires, emeralds, diamonds and pearls and the five sculptures that decorate it.
+Thankfully, Henry's servants wrote detailed inventories which documented the construction of the crown and we owe our stunningly accurate replica entirely to them.
+Their inventories documented the size and position of each of the 344 rubies, sapphires, emeralds, diamonds and pearls, along with the five sculptures that decorate it.

-We also had this portrait of Charles I painted by Daniel Mytens in 1631 which recorded clearly the shape of the crown and the patterns made by the hundreds of jewels and pearls.
+We also had this portrait of Charles I, painted by Daniel Mytens in 1631, which clearly records the shape of the crown and the patterns created by the hundreds of jewels and pearls.

-Harry Collins, Crown Jeweller (2007-2012), and his team of skilled goldsmiths were able to take our research and, largely using the same techniques as their Tudor predecessors, have created a very accurate replica of the Tudor Crown Imperial.
+Harry Collins, Crown Jeweller (2007-2012), and his team of skilled goldsmiths were able to take our research and, largely using the same techniques as their Tudor predecessors, create a very accurate replica of Henry VIII's crown at Hampton Court.

-The Crown has been hand-crafted in silver gilt with fine metalwork detail – the original was made from 84oz of gold.
-The rubies, sapphires and emeralds, cultured pearls and rock crystal have been selected to reflect the colour and shape differences that we see in existing late medieval jewellery, ensuring that the crown looks as spectacular and authentic as possible.
+The Tudor Crown Imperial has been hand-crafted in silver gilt with fine metalwork detail – the original was made from 84oz of gold.
+The rubies, sapphires, emeralds, cultured pearls and rock crystal have been selected to reflect the colour and shape differences that we see in existing late medieval jewellery, ensuring that the crown looks as spectacular and authentic as possible.

-As well as the jewels, the Crown is also set with four miniature sculptures of royal saints and one of the virgin and child.
+In addition to the jewels, the crown is also set with four miniature sculptures of royal saints, plus one of the Virgin and Child.
 The royal saints were added by Henry VIII after the reformation to emphasise the King’s authority over the Church.
-A specialist sculptor has reproduced St George, St Edmund, St Edward the Confessor, Henry VI (venerated as a saint at this time) and the Virgin and Child in minute detail for our Crown.
+A specialist sculptor has reproduced St George, St Edmund, St Edward the Confessor, Henry VI (venerated as a saint at this time) and the Virgin and Child in minute detail for our crown.

 A new play, written for Hampton Court Palace by Sarah Dickenson and directed by Jo McInnes.